jwd0526/MTenant/docs/architecture/services.md

 }
 ```

-### Tenant Context Injection
+### Planned Tenant Context Injection

+**Current Status**: Tenant context injection is planned but not yet implemented.

-Database queries automatically use tenant context with the shared database pool:
+Database queries will automatically use tenant context with the shared database pool:

 ```go
 func (h *ContactHandler) GetContact(c *gin.Context) {